mmai/vim-markdown-wiki/README.md

  You can set a shortcut to open links in a new split, see below

+**Backlinks:**

+This feature is a work in progress and needs polishing.
+It needs NeoVim with the Telescope plugin.
+The two commands search files in the git repository containing the current document.

+ - `:MdwiBacklinks` : list the documents linked to the active file
+ - `:MdwiFriends` : if the cursor in on a link, list the documents linked to the target of the link

 Change key mappings in your vim config file
 --------